“I have never seen a dietitian before. I’m nervous! What can I expect at my first visit?”

 “What happened to the ‘and Wellness’ in the business name?”

 For the first seven years of its existence, our practice was known as Soolman Nutrition and Wellness LLC, but in 2018 we decided to drop the “and Wellness” from the name.
 Wellness is admittedly a somewhat vague term and, honestly, we do not even remember what we were getting at when we named the practice all those years ago.
-More than anything, its inclusion leaves people scratching their heads as to what we do.
+More than anything, its inclusion left people scratching their heads as to what we did.
 We are the Soolmans, and we help people with their nutrition, so Soolman Nutrition LLC is all we need.

 “I have a question that is not addressed here.
 What should I do?”

 We are happy to answer your questions.
 Please send your question to [email protected].